Infinite loop: Multi-threading

 In multi-threaded programs some threads can be executing inside infinite loops without causing the entire program to be stuck in an infinite loop.
 If the main thread exits, all threads of the process are forcefully stopped, thus all execution ends and the process/program terminates.
-The threads inside the infinite loops can perform "housekeeping" tasks or they can be in a blocked state waiting for input (from socket/queue) and resume execution every time input is received.
+The threads inside the infinite loops can perform "housekeeping" tasks or they can be in a blocked state waiting for input (from a socket/queue) and resume execution every time input is received.

 Unintentional looping

 A blue screen of death on Windows XP.
 "The device driver got stuck in an infinite loop."

 Most often, the term is used for those situations when this is not the intended result; that is, when this is a bug.
-Such errors are most common by novice programmers, but can be made by experienced programmers also, because their causes can be quite subtle.
+Such errors are most common among novice programmers, but can be made by experienced programmers also, because their causes can be quite subtle.

-One common cause, for example, is that a programmer intends to iterate over sequence of nodes in a data structure such as a linked list or tree, executing the loop code once for each node.
+One common cause, for example, is that a programmer intends to iterate over a sequence of nodes in a data structure such as a linked list or tree, executing the loop code once for each node.
 Improperly formed links can create a reference loop in the data structure, where one node links to another that occurs earlier in the sequence.
 This makes part of the data structure into a ring, causing naive code to loop forever.

 While most infinite loops can be found by close inspection of the code, there is no general method to determine whether a given program will ever halt or will run forever; this is the undecidability of the halting problem.